nano871022/K8S-learning/kubectl.md

 ### Check configuration

 > $ kubectl config view \
->> it show seting of context, cluster and user, depend all profile created on it.
+>> it show setting of context, cluster and user, depend all profile created on it.   \
+> $ cat ~/.kube/config \
+>> it show same information of previous command

 ### Ckeck cluster info